magicdawn/unocss-merge/README.md

 ```

 > [!TIP]
-> This function does not provide any cache mechanism, wrap with your own cache if needed. [memoize](https://github.com/sindresorhus/memoize#install) or others.
+> This function does not provide any cache mechanism, use `unoMergeMemoized` or wrap with your own cache if needed.

 ### `useUnoMerge`